The Weak Gravity Conjecture: A Review: Weak Gravity Conjectures

 The mild form of the WGC extends in a rather trivial way: one simply decomposes the irreducible representations of the gauge group $G$ into charges under the $U(1)^{\textrm{rk}(G)}$ Cartan and demands that the ordinary WGC should be satisfied with respect to this Cartan subgroup.
 This requirement is automatically satisfied by the massless gluon fields of the theory.
 The sublattice WGC, on the other hand, is somewhat more subtle to define in the nonabelian context.
 We will use the following definition~\cite{Heidenreich:2017sim}: \begin{namedconjecture}[Sublattice WGC for nonabelian gauge fields] Given $G$ gauge theory (with $G$ a connected Lie group) coupled to quantum gravity, there is a finite-index Weyl-invariant sublattice $\Gamma_0$ of the weight lattice $\Gamma_G$ such that for every dominant weight $\vec{Q}_R \in \Gamma_0$, there is a superextremal resonance transforming in the $G$ irrep $R$ with highest weight $\vec{Q}_R$. \end{namedconjecture}

 This statement is stronger than simply requiring that the abelian sublattice WGC should be satisfied with respect to the Cartan of $G$, as the latter can be satisfied by particles transforming under a sparse set of representations provided they are sufficiently light.
 One argument for this stronger statement is that it is satisfied in perturbative string theory; this follows from the modular invariance argument discussed in Section~\ref{MODULAR} below.
+This conjecture has also been shown to hold in certain 6d F-theory compactifications~\cite{Cota:2020zse}.

 A natural question, now that we have defined the sublattice WGC for continuous abelian and nonabelian gauge groups, is whether there are further extensions for finite groups (or disconnected groups, more generally).
 Thought experiments involving the evaporation of black holes carrying charge under finite gauge groups suggest bounds on UV cutoffs that are similar in spirit to WGC bounds~\cite{Dvali:2007hz,Dvali:2007wp,Dvali:2008tq,Craig:2018yvw}.
 WGC bounds can also be applied separately to the $A$ and $B$ fields associated with a massive gauge field in BF-theory~\cite{Reece:2018zvv}, which can lead to conclusions consistent with black hole thought experiments in $\mathbb{Z}_N$ gauge theory~\cite{Craig:2018yvw}.
 These considerations may hint at the existence of a formulation of the WGC encompassing all gauge groups.